alpha-bytes/zs50-content/lectures/week4.md

 Let's take a moment to review some core concepts we've learned so far about classes.

-> 1. Classes are blueprints for constructing objects.
+1. Classes are blueprints for constructing objects.
-> 2. We can also refer to a given object as an `instance` of the class from which it was constructed.
+2. We can also refer to a given object as an `instance` of the class from which it was constructed.
-> 3. Classes are comprised of only two things:
+3. Classes are comprised of only two things:
->       - Variables (characteristics of an object)
+    - Variables (characteristics of an object)
->       - Methods (things the object can *do*)
+    - Methods (things the object can *do*)
-> 4. Objects live on the `heap`, and primitives (including object pointers, or references) live on the `stack`.
+4. Objects live on the `heap`, and primitives (including object pointers, or references) live on the `stack`.

 Did we miss anything?
 We did not.
-Thus, we can confidently state that **the totallity of any Apex process is the interplay between objects and primitives**.
+Thus, we can confidently state that

+> **The totality of any Apex process is the interplay of objects and primitives, and the logic that operates on them.**

 ![furSure](https://media.giphy.com/media/HFHovXXltzS7u/giphy.gif)